MawinChuangkud06/AI-TicTacToe-PRJ-101-632/README.md

 ## **Description**
 This project is a TicTacToe game where players can compete against an AI opponent powered by the **MiniMax Algorithm** with **Alpha-Beta Pruning**.
-if you interested in this Project or Wanted to Make One Yourself This Project is Pretty Begineer Friendly This Project Doesnt use Node Or Depth For The Algorithm Well i Might Add it Soon
+if you interested in this Project or Wanted to Make One Yourself This Project is Pretty Begineer Friendly This Project Doesnt use Node Or Depth For The Algorithm As Primary Thing For The Algorithm Since the Code Without Node or Depth is Working Fine So it doesnt matter to Add it the AI Without Depth Does the Same Thing as With Depth Does and Also Simpler
 ## **Resource(if You wanted to make this Project)**
 - GeekForGeek : [Click Here](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-4-alpha-beta-pruning/)
 ## **Features**